CodeScop/Oge-Mai-Field-Guide/history/hunthistory04.md

 ### Hunter Token Sources: Late Oct 2020

 The Hunter Token changeover is delayed until October 30, so that the next token source can be event monsters.
+Just simply... event monsters.

 ### New Wardrobe Items: Late Oct 2020